blueglyph/trait_gen/README.md

 _Notes:_
 - _Using the letter "T" is not mandatory; any type path will do.
 For example, `gen::Type` is fine too.
 But to make it easy to read and similar to a generic implementation, short upper-case identifiers are preferred._
-- _Two or more attributes can be written in front of the implementation code to generate the cross-product of their arguments._
+- _Two or more attributes can be chained to generate all the combinations._
 - _`trait_gen` can be used on type implementations too._

 ## Motivation